signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

-# About the .NET AlwaysOn Profiling
+# About the .NET Memory Profiling

-The SignalFx Instrumentation for .NET includes a continuous thread sampler that can be enabled with a configuration setting.
-This sampler periodically captures the call stack state for all .NET threads and sends these to the Splunk Observability Cloud as logs.
-You can then view a flame graph of application call stacks and inspect individual code-level call stacks for relevant traces.
+The SignalFx Instrumentation for .NET includes a Memory Profiler that can be enabled with a configuration setting.
+This profiler samples allocations, captures the call stack state for .NET thread that triggered the allocation, and sends these to the Splunk Observability Cloud as logs.

+Memory allocation data, together with the stack traces and dotnet runtime metrics, can then be used to investigate memory leaks and unusual consumption patterns.

-## How does the thread sampler work?
+## How does the memory profiler work?

-The profiler leverages [.NET profiling](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) to perform periodic call stack sampling.
-For every sampling period, the runtime is suspended and the samples for all managed thread are saved into the buffer, then the runtime resumes.
+The profiler leverages [.NET profiling](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) to perform allocation sampling.
+For every sampled allocation, allocation amount together with state of the thread that triggered the allocation are saved into buffer.

-The separate managed-thread is processing data from the buffer and sends it to the OpenTelemetry Collector.
+The managed-thread shared with [CPU Profiler](../always-on-profiling.md) processes the data from the buffer and sends it to the OpenTelemetry Collector.

-To make the process more efficient, the sampler uses two independent buffers to store samples alternatively.

 Stack trace data is embedded as a string inside of an OTLP logs payload.
 The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)